timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 SAVE "tpi:getinfo"
 ```

-This command is like asking your TS Pico for a complete health report.
+This command is like asking your TS-Pico for a complete health report.
 The information it provides includes:

 **Firmware Information:**
 - Current firmware version